Which cruise lines offer the best loyalty programs? Are they worth it? Should I only cruise with one cruise line or try all of them?

 - Get similar or higher privilege status than your current loyalty program

-- Other perks include: priority boarding, bottle of spumante, courtesty towel bathrobe, access to the thermal area in the MSC Aurea Spa, complimentary dinner in a specialty restaurant* (these perks vary by membership level)
+- Other perks include: priority boarding, bottle of spumante, courtesy towel bathrobe, access to the thermal area in the MSC Aurea Spa, complimentary dinner in a specialty restaurant* (these perks vary by membership level)

 MSC has six tiers in Voyagers Club: Welcome, Classic, Silver, Gold, Diamond and Blue Diamond.
 Here is the breakdown of the point values needed for each tier: